In 2017, the Washington Post offered a grim view of the guitar market.

 Retailers that respond and adapt to evolving technologies will be able to create a better retail experience for their customers, build more effective supply chains, and drive sales and traffic.

 “Guitar Center is true omnichannel and we try to make the experience as seamless as possible from online to in-store,” says Amkreutz.
-The stores offer a multi-channel “endless aisle,” giving customers the ability to blend in-store, online and phone options to purchase music equipment from anywhere.
+The stores offer a multi-channel “endless aisle,” giving customers the ability to blend in-store, online and phone options to purchase musical instruments from anywhere.

 “By leveraging multiple channels, omnichannel retail not only increases revenue from online retail, but also drives significant traffic to stores, further increasing revenue.” ~ MuleSoft